ebi-gene-expression-group/atlas-anndata/README.md

 ### 2: refine configuration for curation

-With the configuration file and unmoderated content available to us we can make some sensible decisions about some of those settings in the YAML file.
+With the configuration file and unmoderated content available to us, we can make some sensible decisions about some of those settings in the YAML file.

 #### Identify correct gene ID and gene name fields